eric-downes/20sq-blog/_posts/2025-01-17-issuance-dynamics.md

 simulations.
 But that is only half the answer... this is really a question about user preferences.
-Austrian School devotees may be so inflation-averse that they are already staking all their previously-liquid ETH at $$\alpha\approx0.5$$\%/yr.
+Austrian School devotees may be so inflation-averse that they are already staking all their previously-liquid ETH at $$\alpha\approx0.5$$%/yr.
 In contrast users who were content to grow up with fiat currencies during periods of
-$$\approx3$$\% inflation or even worse might not care, or would just stake in Compound or buy stETH.
+$$\approx3$$% inflation or even worse might not care, or would just stake in Compound or buy stETH.

 For users seeking to passively preserve wealth, staking in Compound (or Aave, or whatever) is ideal for generating raw Ether demand, of course.
-Staking in LSTs, though concerning from a governance angle, may present less of an issue than some have feared.
-LSTs must share some yield with users in order to have users, but if they want to stay in business they must maintain $$r_{LST}<1$$, and both profit-taking and covering fiat-denominated costs go into unstaked Ether $U$.
+Staking in LSTs, such as stETH, though concerning from a governance angle, may present less of an issue than some have feared.
+LSPs must share some yield with users in order to have users, but if they want to stay in business they must maintain $$r_{LST}<1$$, and both profit-taking and covering fiat-denominated costs go into unstaked Ether $U$.

-So how high can $$r_{LST}$$ go before LSTs find the loss of gross profits unacceptable?
+So how high can $$r_{LST}$$ go before LSPs find the loss of gross profits unacceptable?
 Great question.
 We will see next time that as many have recognized, the entity/group $i$ that can maintain the highest
 $$r_i$$ wins the race eventually.
 It's worth noting however that if you